-Distribution: Scattered locations on both sides of the Cascades in Washington; introduced throughout much of North America.
+Distribution: Occurring in scattered locations on both sides of the Cascades crest in Washington; British Columbia to California, east across much of North America to the Atlantic Coast.

 Origin: Introduced from Eurasia